L7R7/gitlab-helper/README.md

-# (build-)hooks-bot
+# gitlab-helper

-Automatically add a webhook to all projects inside a Gitlab group
+Gets you info from the Gitlab API.
+Currently listing the branches of all projects inside a Gitlab group

 ## Configuration and Running